MostafaT-soli/Azure_App_Service/README.md

 > Note: Once the Terraform script is successful, we will proceed with the following steps:

 - Enable the Continuous deployment option for the newly created app under the deployment center.

 - Copy the Webhook URL and create a new Webhook under the Azure Container Repository.

 ----

 ## Pipeline Preparation

-1. Import the 'Devops' repository and the 'Microservices' repository in the same organization within the same project in Azure DevOps Repos.
+1. Import the this repo as 'Devops' repository and the 'Microservices' repository in the same organization within the same project in Azure DevOps Repos.

+> Note: Please stick with exact repositor names 'Devops' and  'Microservices' as this is configured in the main trigger of the pipline

 2. Create a service connections to enable Azure DevOps to deploy to ACR.